Oppenberg/teamproject/README.md

 This benchmark was designed to compare the CPU performance of Docker with native system.

+The test is intended to be run on multiple cores with each core simultaneously compressing a different part of the given file.
+The end goal is to decrease compression time while maintaining a compression ratio.

 Generate the Docker image
 -------------------------
 	make